The Service of Sincerity

-He called to Moshe, and God then spoke to him from the Tent of Meeting and said: Speak to the people of Israel and say to them that when a man from among you ("adam ki yakreev mikem") offers a sacrifice to God, then you shall offer your sacrifices from domesticated animals such as cattle and sheep (Vayikra 1:1-2).
+He called to Moshe, and God then spoke to him from the Tent of Meeting and said: Speak to the people of Israel and say to them that when a man from among you ("adam ki yakreev meekem") offers a sacrifice to God, then you shall offer your sacrifices from domesticated animals such as cattle and sheep (VaYikra 1:1-2).

 The Seforno perceptively comments:

 The expression "when a man from among you offers a sacrifice to God" may be rendered "when a man offers OF HIMSELF" through admission of wrongdoing and humility.
 As the verse states: "let (the prayers of) our lips take the place of (sacrifices of) cows" (Hoshea 14:3), and "sacrifice to God consists of a broken spirit" (Tehillim 51:19).
 God has no desire for the sacrifice of fools who present their offering without any prior humble change of heart.
 As our Sages have remarked: the expression "from among you" implies "not all of you."
 Thus, the verse comes to exclude the case of the apostate (from whom we do not accept sacrifice).